noraheaphy/finalproject/README.md

 ## References

-Edwards and Ogburn.
+Edwards, E.J. and Ogburn, R.M.
 2012.
 Angiosperm responses to a low-CO2 world: CAM and C4 photosynthesis as parallel evolutionary trajectories.
-International Journal of Plant Sciences.
+International Journal of Plant Sciences 173(6), 724-733.
+DOI: https://doi.org/10.1086/666098

-Ferrari, et al. 2019.
+Ferrari, R.C. et al. 2019.
 C4 and crassulacean acid metabolism within a single leaf: deciphering key components behind a rare photosynthetic adaptation.
-New Phytologist.
+New Phytologist 225, 1699–1714.
+DOI: https://doi.org/10.1111/nph.16265

-Guralnick, et al. 2008.
+Guralnick, L.J. et al. 2008.
 Evolutionary physiology: the extent of C4 and CAM photosynthesis in the genera Anacampseros and Grahamia of the Portulacaceae.
-Journal of Experimental Botany.
+Journal of Experimental Botany 59(7), 1735–1742.
+DOI: https://doi.org/10.1093/jxb/ern081

-Hancock, et al. 2019.
+Hancock, L.P. et al. 2019.
 The evolution of CAM photosynthesis in Australian Calandrinia reveals lability in C3+CAM phenotypes and a possible constraint to the evolution of strong CAM.
-Journal of Experimental Botany.
+Journal of Experimental Botany 59(3), 517-534.
+DOI: https://doi.org/10.1093/icb/icz089

-Landis, et al. 2020.
+Landis, M.J. et al. 2020.
 Joint phylogenetic estimation of geographic movements and biome shifts during the global diversification of Viburnum.
-Systematic Biology.
+Systematic Biology 0(0), 1-20.
+DOI: https://doi.org/10.1093/sysbio/syaa027

 Majure, et al. 2019.
 Phylogenomics in Cactaceae: A case study using the chollas sensu lato (Cylindropuntieae, Opuntioideae) reveals a common pattern out of the Chihuahuan and Sonoran deserts.
-American Journal of Botany.
+American Journal of Botany 106(10), 1-19.
+DOI: https://doi.org/10.1002/ajb2.1364

-Moore, et al. 2017.
+Moore, et al. 2018.
 Targeted enrichment of large gene families for phylogenetic inference: phylogeny and molecular evolution of photosynthesis genes in the Portullugo clade (Caryophyllales).
-Systematic Biology.
+Systematic Biology 67(3), 367–383.
+DOI: https://doi.org/10.1093/sysbio/syx078

 Ocampo and Columbus.
 2012.
 Molecular phylogenetics, historical biogeography, and chromosome number evolution of Portulaca (Portulacaceae).
-Molecular Phylogenetics and Evolution.
+Molecular Phylogenetics and Evolution 63(1), 97-112.
+DOI: https://doi.org/10.1016/j.ympev.2011.12.017